Remi-Gau/McGurk_prior_code/README.md

 -   specification curves
 -   vibration of effect

-Another thing to investigate would be to run model selection on the result of this pipeline.
+Another thing to investigate would be to run model selection on the result of this pipeline (e.g MACS toolbox)